keboola/indigo-ui/README.md

 ## Older, `v1` branch

-This branch contains some changed, but we decided to skip it and start with `v2` and smaller, incremental steps.
+This branch contains some changes, but we decided to skip it and start with `v2` and smaller, incremental steps.

 ## FAQ